Coral in non-tropical regions: Current global warming events

-A number of human-induced factors including increased greenhouse gas emissions - which refers to increases in atmospheric CO2 and other long-lived greenhouse gases like methane, nitrous oxide and halocarbons - and changes to land cover - which refers to the replacement of darker forests with paler croplands and grasslands - have led to this rapid increase in temperature, which has taken place over the past 50 years.
+Human-induced factors including increased greenhouse gas emissions - increases in atmospheric CO2 and other long-lived greenhouse gases like methane, nitrous oxide and halocarbons - and changes to land cover - which refers to the replacement of darker forests with paler croplands and grasslands - have led to this rapid increase in temperature, which has taken place over the past 50 years.
 In addition to the ones previously listed, global warming has also prompted the development of harmful anomalies, including a serious decline in krill populations and a widespread growth of ‘crown of thorns’ starfish, sea urchins and jellyfish; all of whom contribute to the deterioration of coral reefs and their inhabitants.
 But coral bleaching, rising sea levels and ocean acidification pose a far greater threat than these natural anomalies.
-Their combined impact has led to the decimation of almost 50% of the world's coral reefs, and has forced remaining corals to abandon their tropical homes in order to colonise cooler waters.
+Their combined impact has led to the decimation of almost 50% of the world's coral reefs, and has forced remaining corals to abandon their tropical homes in order to colonize cooler waters.
 Both their decimation and their migration are having observable and catastrophic effects on the entire marine ecosystem.

 Threats to coral in tropical regions

 Coral bleaching

 There is a symbiotic relationship between coral polyps and the photosynthesising algae called zooxanthellae, without which, neither would survive.
-When sea surface temperatures exceed approximately 29 °C or more however, even for a couple of days, the relationship between the coral and its zooxanthellae becomes unbalanced.
+When sea surface temperatures exceed approximately 29 °C or more, even for a couple of days, the relationship between the coral and its zooxanthellae becomes unbalanced.
 Since the coral animal has become unable to harvest sufficient energy at this point, it expels the zooxanthellae, and turns white, aka. 'bleaches.'
 But without this major source of nutrition, the coral soon perishes; unless water temperatures fall and the zooxanthellae are replaced.
 Although it is possible for corals to recover from bleaching, it takes several years, and the recent increase in scale and frequency of global bleaching events means reefs are not being given the time they need to recuperate.
 In 2010 alone, 80% of the Indonesia's corals died, and in 2016, 29% of the Great Barrier Reef bleached.
+According to the National Oceanic and Atmospheric Association, roughly 75% of the world's tropical coral reefs experienced severe enough heat to trigger bleaching between 2014 and 2017.
 It is a global phenomenon, with just 2% of Indo-Pacific reefs containing as much live coral as they did in the 1980s.
-This means reef growth and physical erosion must be finely balanced, or else risk extinction.
+This means reef growth and physical erosion must be finely balanced, or else extinction is a risk.